County Durham and Darlington

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Crisis Team failures included inadequate telephone assessment training, no clear policy for declining home visits, and insufficient exploration of new symptoms leading to poor risk assessment.
+Concerns summary (AI summary) Crisis Team failures included inadequate telephone assessment training, no clear policy for declining home visits, and insufficient exploration of new symptoms leading to poor risk assessment.
 The clinical risk policy was unclear for non-in-person assessments.

 Gary Million